 Additionally, you shouldn’t delay when it comes to obtaining legal representation.

-It’s true that you’d have four years to file a slip and fall liability claim.
-In the state of Florida, the statute of limitations for all negligence-related legal claims is four years after the date of the accident.
+It’s true that you’d have two years to file a slip and fall liability claim.
+In the state of Florida, the statute of limitations for all negligence-related legal claims is two years after the date of the accident.

 As time went by, however, your odds of winning your legal case would surely lessen.
 In part, that’s because eyewitnesses’ memories tend to fade quickly.
 Therefore, your lawyer should start probing your slip and fall as soon as possible.